-Compression API provide RTE_COMP_FF_STATEFUL_COMPRESSION and RTE_COMP_FF_STATEFUL_DECOMPRESSION feature flag for PMD to reflect its support for Stateful operations.
+The compression API provides RTE_COMP_FF_STATEFUL_COMPRESSION and RTE_COMP_FF_STATEFUL_DECOMPRESSION feature flag for the PMD to reflect its support for Stateful operations.

-A Stateful operation in DPDK compression means application invokes enqueue burst() multiple times to process related chunk of data because application broke data into several ops.
+A Stateful operation in DPDK compression means the application invokes enqueue burst() multiple times to process a related chunk of data because the application broke the data into several ops.

-In such case - ops are setup with op_type RTE_COMP_OP_STATEFUL, - all ops except last set to flush value = RTE_COMP_FLUSH_NONE/SYNC and last set to flush value RTE_COMP_FLUSH_FULL/FINAL.
+In such cases - ops are setup with op_type RTE_COMP_OP_STATEFUL, - all ops except the last are set with flush value = RTE_COMP_FLUSH_NONE/SYNC and the last is set with flush value RTE_COMP_FLUSH_FULL/FINAL.

-In case of either one or all of the above conditions, PMD initiates stateful processing and releases acquired resources after processing operation with flush value = RTE_COMP_FLUSH_FULL/FINAL is complete.
-Unlike stateless, application can enqueue only one stateful op from a particular stream at a time and must attach stream handle to each op.
+In case of either one or all of the above conditions, the PMD initiates stateful processing and releases acquired resources after processing the operation with flush value = RTE_COMP_FLUSH_FULL/FINAL is complete.
+Unlike stateless, the application can enqueue only one stateful op from a particular stream at a time and must attach a stream handle to each op.